- Information we may collect from you

 To find out more about your legal rights, please see the ICO's website (www.ico.org.uk).

-You can exercise your rights above at any time by contacting us at Aardman Animations Limited, Gas Ferry Road, Bristol, BS1 6UN or email@example.com, giving us enough information to identify you and to respond to your request.
+You can exercise your rights above at any time by contacting us at Aardman Animations Limited, Gas erry Road, Bristol, BS1 6UN or a href="mailto:email@example.com">firstname.lastname@example.org, giving us enough information to identify you and to respond to your request.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we shall notify you and keep you updated.